 The remaking of the answer sheet is manual work and it may take a lot of time.
 It adds up to delays in the evaluation of the answer sheet.
 There is the second level of data entry work to enter marks issued by the moderator.

 There are various criteria set by the university/ education institution.
 In case of a large difference in marks issued by the evaluator and moderator, higher marks need to be assigned to the student.
 This criterion varies for each university as per their rules and regulations.

 The onscreen marking system can eliminate this hassle as the moderator is assigned a fresh digital copy of the answer sheet.
 Scores are automatically calculated so final marks to the student can be assigned as per criteria set by the university/ education institution.

-Moderation process is an important aspect to scrutinize, correct inconsistencies in marks allotment process.
-Typically role of the moderator is to recheck answer sheets which are already evaluated by one of the examiners.
+The moderation process is an important aspect to scrutinize, and correct inconsistencies in the marks allotment process.
+Typically the role of the moderator is to recheck answer sheets that are already evaluated by one of the examiners.

 While assigning answer sheets for moderation there are various criteria and algorithms used by the education institute and Universities.

 If Marks are in the range of say 28% to 34% and passing is 35% then assign 100% of those answer scripts for moderation.